wireservice/agate/docs/tutorial.rst

 Only nine rows in this dataset don't have age, so it's still useful to compute a median, but to do this we'll need to filter out those null values first.

-Each column in :attr:`.Table.columns` is a subclass of :class:`.Column`, such as :class:`.NumberColumn` or :class:`.TextColumn`.
-As we've seen with :class:`.Median`, different aggregations can be applied depending on the column type and, in this case, its contents.
+Each column in :attr:`.Table.columns` is an instance of :class:`.Column`.
+As we've seen with :class:`.Median`, different aggregations can be applied depending on the type of data in the column and, in this case, the specific values.

 If none of the provided aggregations suit your needs you can also easily create your own by subclassing :class:`.Aggregation`.
 See the API documentation for :mod:`.aggregations` to see all of the implemented types.